 "In a perfect world, I would buy every homeless person a house.
 But since I can't do that, I will try to help as much as I can.”

-Jahkil Jackson, 10
+—Jahkil Jackson, age 10

-It quickly became Jahkil’s mission to build awareness of homelessness and to help the homeless population by offering them what he calls “Blessing Bags,” a giveaway filled with wipes, socks, deodorant, hand sanitizer, granola bars, toothbrush, toothpaste, bottled water, and more.
+It quickly became Jahkil’s mission to build awareness of homelessness and to help the homeless population by offering them what he calls “Blessing Bags,” a giveaway filled with wipes, socks, deodorant, hand sanitizer, granola bars, toothbrushes, toothpaste, bottled water, and more.

 In 2016, Jahkil, along with his friends and family, distributed over 1,600 Blessing Bags.
-With a goal of 5,000 Blessing Bags distributed, Jahkil surpassed the goal, giving out 5,140, which includes blessings to orphans in Mbabane, Swaziland, as well as hurricane victims in Florida, Houston and Puerto Rico.
-In 2018, he wants to distribute 6,000 blessing bags distribution.
+With a goal of 5,000 Blessing Bags distributed, Jahkil surpassed the goal, giving out 5,140, which includes blessings to orphans in Mbabane, Swaziland, as well as hurricane victims in Florida, Houston, and Puerto Rico.
+In 2019, he has surpassed 35,000 blessing bags distribution.